dohabenhabbach/dohabenhabbach/README.md

 - 📫 How to reach me: benhabbachdoha@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
--->
-I'm Doha, a data engineering student 👩‍💻  at the National School of Applied Science Al Hociema in Morocco 🇲🇦.
-My passion for the field drives me to seek practical experience to complement my theoretical knowledge.
-With a strong motivation and dedication, I continuously strive to expand my skill set and acquire new knowledge every day.

 - 🌱 I’m currently learning Spring Framework.
 - 👯 I’m looking to collaborate on a lot of project.